danjulio/weeBell_bluetooth/readme.md

 #### Persistent Storage
 Pairing information is held in gCore's NVRAM.
 This memory persists as long as power is applied (from USB or the battery).
 Disconnecting the battery will erase the memory and weeBell will have to be paired again.
 When repairing, always delete the existing pairing on the cellphone first.

+## Release Notes

+### Release 0.1 - June 26, 2023
+Initial Release

+### Release 0.2 - July 9, 2023
+Bug Fixes

+1. Correct Ring Frequency off by two calculation (ring was half of desired frequency)
+2. Correctly drive RM low at end of ring - some rotary phones would have a off by one error in dialing after ringing.

+Functionality

+1. Increased time to initiate call after dialing from 3 seconds to 4 seconds.